- Personal Essay (example)

 The controversy about whether or not student athletes should be paid is a big debate in the modern world.
 In Garcia’s paper she tries to persuade her readers as to why student athletes should be paid.
 On the other side, Dorfman’s paper takes the stand as to why student athletes should not be paid.
 Both Garcia and Dorfman use ethos, logos, and pathos to convince the reader that their side of the argument is correct.
 They both use all three strategies effectively but each author is stronger on different ones.
 Garcia does a better job using pathos, while Dorfman does a better job-using ethos.

 Dorfman argues his side of the controversy by using ethos, which is in fact his strongest point.
 He has a great educational background as well as an impressive professional background, both of which add to his credibility.
 He is a professor at the University of Georgia for economics.
 This adds to his credibility because the topic is an economical issue and he has a good background on the issue.
 He is also a consultant on many economical issues that occur in his local community.
 He has a great grasp on economics and how money should be spent and saved.
-Additionally, He doesn’t come across as very pushy and aggressive which adds to his credibility because he gives his readers the opportunity to form their own opinion.
 He uses very educated vocabulary and the paper is well written.
 He also uses good examples as to why paying the athletes is not a good idea that backs up his opinion.

 Garcia uses the second strategy, logos to back up her opinion in a variety of different ways.
-She comes across as very pushy and aggressive in her paper.
-She does this because she is very opinionated on the topic because she was in fact a college athlete herself.
+She is very opinionated on the topic because she was in fact a college athlete herself.
 She does a very good job of giving examples as to why student athletes do not have opportunities to make money.
 Garcia stated,

 The NCAA said I had to forego the money I earned through my academics and scholarship—two principles the NCAA purports hold in high esteem.
 This money could have been spent on food, entertainment, and other personal expenses that all college students face.
 Instead, I was forced to return it solely because I was an NCAA athlete.